sophieforrest/processing.nvim/README.md

 ## Configuration

 > [!important]
-> Make sure to run `:checkhealth processing` if something isn't working properly
+> If the plugin isn't working correctly, run `:checkhealth processing` to
+> identify possible issues.

 processing.nvim uses the `vim.g.processing_nvim` namespace for configuration.
 The default configuration can be found below.